How have wages changed over the past decade?

 The level of wages is different depending on where you live in the UK.

-Wages in London have seen the biggest falls.
-The average full-time employee in London earns £632 a week; that same average was worth nearly £700 at its peak in 2009.
+Wages are highest in London, and they’ve also seen the biggest falls.
+The average full-time employee in London earned £655 a week in 2017; down from £700 in real-terms in 2009.

 The public sector has seen slower growth

-But public sector pay is also less volatile: it was the private sector that suffered large falls in pay during the recession years, and it's been catching up since 2014.
+But public sector pay is also less volatile: it was the private sector that suffered large falls in pay during the post-recession years.
 It's only now caught up to the point that both sectors' pay has changed by about the same amount since the recession.

 Men, high-earners and the young have fared the worst

-The IFS looked recently at employees’ pay across age, gender and earnings.
+The Institute for Fiscal Studies (IFS) looked at employees’ pay across age, gender and earnings last year.
 Since 2008, the value of men’s pay on average has fallen by just over 7%, compared to a fall of under 2% for women.
 In Scotland, Wales, Northern Ireland and North East England, the value of women’s pay has actually increased.

 Similarly, “younger workers typically fare worse during downturns”, according to the IFS.
 Average earnings for workers aged between 22 and 39 fell most in the years following the recession, although those in their twenties have seen their average wages rise fastest since 2014.